Abadddon/Projet-Snake/README.md

 ## Overview
 ***
-"The Deadly Snake !" is an Home-made version of the Snake game.
+"The Deadly Snake !" is a Home-made version of the Snake game.
 The goal was to create few games based on the well-known game Snake using Tkinter.
 ![Snake Game Gif](https://i.gifer.com/Q2DZ.gif)